-Paul Borochin is an Assistant Professor of Finance at the University of Connecticut.
-He received his Ph.D. in Finance from the Fuqua School at Duke University and his B.S. in Finance and Statistics from the Wharton School at the University of Pennsylvania.
+I am an Assistant Professor of Finance at the University of Connecticut.
+I got my Ph.D. in Finance from the Fuqua School at Duke University and my B.S. in Finance and Statistics from the Wharton School at the University of Pennsylvania.

-His research focuses on applications of asset pricing theory to corporate events and policies, with sub-specializations in mergers & acquisitions, corporate governance, and information asymmetry.
+My research interests are institutional ownership and applications of asset pricing theory to extract information about corporate events and policies, with sub-specializations in corporate governance, information asymmetry, and M&A.

 Published and Forthcoming Papers

-- Borochin, Paul, and Jie Yang (2016).
+- Borochin, Paul, and Jie Yang (2017).
 The Effects of Institutional Investor Objectives on Firm Valuation and Governance.
-Journal of Financial Economics forthcoming.
+Journal of Financial Economics 126.